Arun4486/SQL/notes.md

                 ON emp.dept_id = dept.id;
 ```

-        2. LEFT JOIN (or LEFT OUTER JOIN) --> Returns all rows from the left table, and the matched rows from the right table.
-If there is no match, NULL is returned for right side.
+        2. LEFT JOIN (or LEFT OUTER JOIN) --> Returns all rows from the left table, and the matched rows from the right table. for rows where there is no match, NULL is returned for right side.
 ```sql
                 SELECT employees.id, employees.name, departments.dept_name
                 FROM employees